-MPOs establish four-year targets for each measure by either agreeing to program projects that will support the statewide targets, or setting quantifiable targets for the MPO's planning area that differ from the state targets.
+MPOs establish four-year targets for each measure by either agreeing to program projects that will support the statewide targets or setting quantifiable targets for the MPO's planning area that differ from the state targets.

-GDOT established current statewide two-year and four-year PM2 targets on May 16, 2018.
-The CORE MPO adopted the Georgia statewide PM2 targets on August 22, 2018.
-Table 5 presents statewide baseline performance for each PM2 measure as well as the current two-year and four-year statewide targets established by GDOT.
+GDOT established current statewide two-year and four-year PM2 targets on December 12, 2022.
+CORE MPO adopted the Georgia statewide PM2 targets on February 22, 2023.
+Table 3 presents statewide baseline performance for each PM2 measure as well as the current two-year and four-year statewide targets established by GDOT.

-On or before October 1, 2020, GDOT will provide FHWA a detailed report of pavement and bridge condition performance covering the period of January 1, 2018, to December 31, 2019.
-GDOT and the CORE MPO will have the opportunity at that time to revisit the four-year PM2 targets.
+Updates for PM2 targets will occur in 2024 at which time GDOT will provide FHWA a detailed report of pavement and bridge condition performance.
+Once CORE MPO receives the updated targets from GDOT, the MPO and GDOT will have the opportunity at that time to revisit the four-year PM2 targets.

-Table 5.
+Table 3.
 Pavement and Bridge Condition/PM2 Performance and Targets